ccp84/c25k/README.md

         }
         return render(request, 'user_list.html', context)
 ```
-The generic ListView returns all objects from the User model, as well as some extra filtering being done to determine wether each user is a member of the 'leader' group to allow the page to provide functionality for toggling account types.
+The generic ListView returns all objects from the User model, as well as some extra filtering being done to determine whether each user is a member of the 'leader' group to allow the page to provide functionality for toggling account types.
 It is also used to highlight in the list which are the already designated leaders for easier viewing.

 ![user_list](documentation/user_list.png)